 IF THEN You previously chose the INITIALIZE option Reboot the OpenVMS Alpha operating system CD.
-Choose the install/upgrade option (1) on the menu and perform the installation or upgrade procedure again.
-You previously chose the PRESERVE option Reboot the OpenVMS Alpha operating system CD.
+Channel the install (manual and installation on the manual and form the installation on the second second Choose the install/upgrade option (1) on the menu and perform the installation or upgrade procedure again.
+You previously chose the 1.
+Reboot the OpenVMS Alpha operating system CD.
+PRESERVE option 2.
 Enter the DCL environment by choosing option 8 on the menu.
-Mount the device containing your backup copy of the target disk and the device that is your target disk.
+3. Mount the device containing your backup copy of the target disk and the device that is your target disk.
 4. Restore the backup copy of your target disk by entering the appropriate BACKUP commands.
-(See Appendix F (page 301) for complete information about using MOUNT and BACKUP commands to restore a system disk.)
+(See Appendix F (page 303) for complete information about using MOUNT and BACKUP commands to restore a system disk.)
 5. Log out from the DCL environment.
 6. Choose the install/upgrade option (1) on the menu and perform the installation or upgrade procedure again.